How to be a digital nomad... Kinda.

 Now (in 2018) I still do the same work (blogging/writing) and I am still location independent, in that I can work anywhere with an Internet connection, however, during our travels we found a place we liked so much that we didn't want to leave, Amsterdam.

-Below you will find answers to the questions I am most commonly asked regarding becoming and being a "digital nomad", most of which I answered while I was still travelling so that's why they may seem a bit outdated if you're a regular reader.
-You can also find advice for beginner freelancers here, as well as some productivity advice here.
+Below you will find answers to the questions I am most commonly asked about how to become a digital nomad, and what life is really like when you work and travel.
+Most of this post was written while I was still travelling so it may all seem a bit outdated if you're a regular reader.
+You can find more updated posts on related topics like advice for beginner freelancers here, as well as some productivity advice here.
 You may also like these posts about how to become location independent, and deciding between a job that pays the bills and something new that you're more passionate about.
-Please note that some of these answers are a little dated as I worked on most of the content a few years ago.

 Digital Nomad: "A digital nomad is someone who leverages technology and the internet to work remotely and more generally conduct their lifestyle in a nomadic manner. *